dlee-dev/Youtube/README.md

 b.
 Verify that the titles, thumbnails, and descriptions of the videos appear to align with the search query.

-# 7.Refine Search (Optional):
+# 7. Select a Video:
 a.
-If necessary, use the filters or refine options provided by YouTube to narrow down the search results.

-b.
-Filters may include sorting by upload date, view count, duration, or relevance.

-# 8. Select a Video:
-a.
 Click or tap on a video from the search results that seems to meet the criteria of the specific set of videos being searched for.

-# 9.Verify Video Content:
+# 8.Verify Video Content:
 a.
 Verify that the selected video's content corresponds to the search query and meets the expectations.

 b.
 Ensure the video quality, audio, and relevance of the content are satisfactory.